 Try this: ask someone, “Have you been to Wild Olive?”
 If they have, get ready for the eye roll of bliss.
 This place is that good -- so much so that no one cares it’s on Johns Island.
 In fact, that’s actually a plus: it's easy to get to, it has parking, and there's an expansive dining room.
 Also, the staff is actually invested in its work, both in back and in the front of the house.
 But don't come for the staff alone; check it out for the biodynamic wines, the pappardelle, the charred octopus, the profiteroles, and, if you’re really lucky, the mushroom Parmesan bisque (check the special board).

-If you spend any time in Charleston, you’ll hear locals lament the lack of many good sushi restaurants in town.
-They’re generally right, but O-Ku is an exception.
-Serious sushi seekers (and less-serious sushi lovers) will enjoy an inventive roll menu that includes ingredients like shoestring potatoes alongside traditional offerings.
+Serious sushi seekers (and less-serious sushi lovers) will enjoy an inventive roll menu at O-Kui that includes ingredients like shoestring potatoes alongside traditional offerings.
 However, dishes such as Yellowtail Carpaccio, Local White Fish Crudo, and Spicy Sesame Pork Belly place this firmly in the fine dining experience category.
-For extra points, O-Ku converts to a dance club after 11 pm.
+For extra points, O-Ku converts to a dance club after 11pm.

 Many of Charleston’s most discerning palates make reservations at this beautiful, tucked-in spot when they’re craving a serious comfort meal.
 It’s been a fixture on the Charleston scene for years and has managed to maintain its excellence with handmade pastas and good wine under the helm of chef/owner/ sommelier (and James Beard nominee) Ken Vedrinski.
 One bite of Ricotta Gnudi with housemade Italian duck sausage, and the day’s troubles might just fade away.